-The Indians are known for their warmth of heart and hospitality, shown towards their invited guests, in several social and religious occasions, wedding being the foremost among them.
-The special characteristics of the Indians are reflected in their wedding cards too, mainly through the Indian wedding invitation wordings, which are totally different from that of the wedding cards used in foreign countries, in language and in spirit.
+The Indians are known for their warmth of heart and hospitality, shown towards their invited guests, in several social and religious occasions, the wedding being the foremost among them.
+The special characteristics of the Indians are reflected in their wedding cards too, mainly through the Indian wedding invitation wordings, which are totally different from that of the wedding cards used in foreign countries, in language, and in spirit.

 Indian Wedding Invitation Wordings

 Few particular aspects of the wordings in Indian wedding cards